- - Vice-Chancellor and President

 - - Dean, School of Business

-- - Dean, School of Computing, Engineering and Mathematics and Lead Dean - Information and Communication Technology
+- - Dean, School of Computer, Data and Mathematical Sciences and Lead Dean - Information and Communication Technology

 - - Dean, School of Education, Lead Dean - Aboriginal and Torres Strait Islander Education

 - - Dean, School of Humanities and Communication Arts

 - - Dean, School of Medicine

 - - Dean, School of Nursing and Midwifery